 Have you done all of the above and are ready to apply to companies?
 Here are some companies that don’t require any previous teaching experience.

-- QKids – you’ll need a bachelor’s degree in any subject and a TEFL/TESOL to teach.
+- QKids – you’ll need a bachelor’s degree in any subject and a TEFL certificate or equivalent to teach.
 You must be able to legally work in the United States or Canada.
 You’ll teach English lessons to children in China.
 Make between $16-20 USD per hour.

 - Cambly – no degree or teaching certificate is needed.
 However, you must be a native speaker.
 You’ll teach conversation classes from your phone or computer.
 You choose how many hours you want to work, with no minimum hours.
 You get paid weekly and can choose to teach adults or children.
 You’ll earn $10.20 USD per hour for adult classes and $12 USD per hour for children’s classes.